Learn About FASD in Halton

-The FASD Assessment & Diagnostic Team will provide monthly Diagnostic Assessments to residents of Halton up to the age of 25.
+The FASD Assessment & Diagnostic Team provides monthly Diagnostic Assessments to residents of Halton up to the age of 25.
 The team will provide full assessments and offer recommendations to individuals assessed.
 The work of the Assessment and Diagnostic Team is supported by some funding from the Ministry of Health and the in-kind contribution of its members.

 FASD Resource Team

 The Halton FASD Resource Team is composed of professionals from various disciplines and agencies.
-Members of the team will be trained in a Community of Practice (CoP) Model, which is designed to enhance participants’ knowledge and skills regarding FASD and to build capacity to serve those living with FASD in Halton.
+Members of the team are trained in a Community of Practice (CoP) Model, which is designed to enhance participants’ knowledge and skills regarding FASD and to build capacity to serve those living with FASD in Halton.

-- Ennataig Healing Lodge
+- Ennahtig Healing Lodge & Learning Centre

 - ROCK Reach Out Centre for Kids

 - Halton Region – Children’s Developmental Services & Public Health Department